ronreiter/interactive-tutorials/tutorials/learnsqlonline.org/en/Creating tables.md

         column3 <data type>
     );

 A primary key of a table is a special type of unique index which defines the primary key of the table.
-There can only one row for each primary key, and it is very efficient to select on the primary because it is also an index.
+There can only be one row for each primary key, and it is very efficient to select on the primary because it is also an index.
 Unlike a unique index, a primary key cannot be NULL.
 Primary keys can also be used for things like foreign keys, constraints, sharing and more, and it is always important to define one, if possible.